TempestNetworks/zephyr-rp-docs/pages/gangs/vehicle-guidelines.md

 # 🚗 Vehicle Guidelines

 Gangs are expected to operate with a clear sense of identity — and that includes what they drive.
 Vehicle use during operations, wars, and hostile scenarios must follow consistent guidelines to ensure fairness and immersion.
+Using one-way vehicles during conflict, or in any way that provides a hostile or combat advantage, is not allowed.
 ***

 **🎨 Uniform Vehicle Appearance**